Shihat Hama

 Shihat Hama (الشيحة, also spelled Shiha or al-Shyha) is a village in northwestern Syria, administratively part of the Hama Governorate, located just west of Hama.
 Nearby localities include Qamhana to the northeast, Khitab to the north, Kafr al-Tun to the west and Tayzin to the south.
 According to the Syria Central Bureau of Statistics (CBS), Shihat Hama had a population of 3,985 in the 2004 census.

+History

+In 1818, during Ottoman rule (1517–1918), al-Shiha consisted of 18 feddans and paid 1,980 qirsh in taxes.
+In 1838, al-Shiha was recorded as a Sunni Muslim village.

-Its inhabitants are predominantly Sunni Muslims In the 1960s, it was noted that Shihat Hama contained several domed huts.
+In the late 19th century or early 20th century, the inhabitants of the village gradually sold off nearly all of their lands to the prominent landowning Barazi family of Hama city.
+Its inhabitants were Sunni Muslim Arabs.
+In the 1960s, it was noted that Shihat Hama contained several domed huts.

 The village is administered by a municipality established in 1989.
 Other localities included in the municipality are Maar Daftein, al-Qadiriyah and Mazraat al-Safa.